projectsend/projectsend/README.md

 ![ProjectSend presentation screenshots](https://www.projectsend.org/screenshots.png)

 ## About
-ProjectSend (previously cFTP) is a free, clients-oriented, private file sharing web application.
+ProjectSend is a free, clients-oriented, private file sharing web application.

 Clients are created and assigned a username and a password.
 Uploaded files can be assigned to specific clients or clients groups.

 Other features include auto-expiration of upload, notifications, full logging of actions by users and clients, option to allow clients to also upload files, themes, multiple languages...